 Encourage your customers to photograph and tag you on social media and keep promoting yourself online.
 Word of mouth is the best referral tool you have.

-The list of things you can make is endless but these are some of the common ones.
+The list of things you can make is endless, but these are some of the common ones.
+Check out my article on small sewing projects for lots more ideas.

 - Handbags and Purses: The best thing about sewing purses is that there are no sizing issues to worry about.